Sunday, 14 April 2024

 ten thousand 萬=143

 To the author's knowledge, no such table corresponding each number of the 1000 character classic to natural numbers has been attempted.
 As such he places this table on his blog, for the convieneicence of the public.
 His base text has been the Wikisource text .
-Some of the characters have alternate forms, or have commonly established subsitutions (eg 元-玄; these are placed in brackets.
+Some of the characters have alternate forms, or have commonly established subsitutions (eg 元-玄); these are placed in square brackets.
 If there are any errors or omissions in the text below, please let him know of them, for which he will be most grateful.

 Update 15 April 2024:Fixed bug where only the first 796 entries were displayed.
 Thanks, George Pollard!